Although POP3 is an old email access mechanism, any people are still using it.

 Remove The Old POP3 Account

-If you have copied to old messages then you can remove the old pop3 account.
+If you have copied the old messages then you can remove the old pop3 account.

 However I would wait a few weeks before you do this just to make sure everything is working OK.